 Like most cancers, bladder cancer can potentially return after treatment.
 Statistically, cancer will recur (return) in up to 40% of people who receive BCG treatment.
 It’s important to note, however, that even if the cancer comes back, it may not progress.

 Low-grade bladder cancer usually doesn’t spread to other areas of your body.
-But people who have low-grade bladder cancer have a higher risk of developing other low-grade cancers throughout their lifetime.
+But people who have low-grade bladder cancer have a higher risk of developing other low-grade cancers throughout their lifetimes.

 Less often, aggressive bladder cancer can develop after BCG treatment.
 If this happens, cystectomy (surgery to remove your bladder) is usually recommended.